xpdAcq/PDFstream/_sources/installation.rst.txt

 General Installation
 --------------------

-Users can install the `pdfstream` using conda.
+Users can install the `PDFstream` using conda.
 It is suggested to create a new environment for it.

 At the command line::